mohd-akram/todo/README.md

 To install globally, add the `cmd` folder to your path.

-You can change where `todo.txt` is stored by editing the script file in the `cmd` folder.
+You can change where `todo.md` is stored by editing the script file in the `cmd` folder.